Montmartre: Toponymy

+Since consensus on the etymology of this toponym is yet to be reached, both etymologies presented here are considered valid.

 History

+Antiquity to 18th century

 Archaeological excavations show that the heights of Montmartre were occupied from at least Gallo-Roman times.
 Texts from the 8th century cite the name of mons Mercori (Mount Mercury); a 9th-century text speaks of Mount Mars.
 Excavations in 1975 north of the Church of Saint-Pierre found coins from the 3rd century and the remains of a major wall.
 Earlier excavations in the 17th century at the Fontaine-du-But (2 rue Pierre-Dac) found vestiges of Roman baths from the 2nd century.

 The butte owes its particular religious importance to the text entitled Miracles of Saint-Denis, written before 885 by Hilduin, abbot of the monastery of Saint-Denis, which recounted how Saint Denis, a Christian bishop, was decapitated on the hilltop in 250 AD on orders of the Roman prefect Fescennius Sisinius for preaching the Christian faith to the Gallo-Roman inhabitants of Lutetia.
 According to Hilduin, Denis collected his head and carried it as far as the fontaine Saint-Denis (on modern impasse Girardon), then descended the north slope of the hill, where he died.
 Hilduin wrote that a church had been built "in the place formerly called Mont de Mars, and then, by a happy change, 'Mont des Martyrs'."

-In 1134, king Louis VI purchased the Merovingian chapel and built on the site the church of Saint-Pierre de Montmartre, still standing.
+In 1134, King Louis VI purchased the Merovingian chapel and built on the site the church of Saint-Pierre de Montmartre, still standing.
 He also founded the Royal Abbey of Montmartre, a monastery of the Benedictine order, whose buildings, gardens and fields occupied most of Montmartre.
 He also built a small chapel, called the Martyrium, at the site where it was believed that Saint Denis had been decapitated.
 It became a popular pilgrimage site.
 In the 17th century, a priory called abbaye d'en bas was built at that site, and in 1686 it was occupied by a community of nuns.

-The abbey was destroyed in 1790 during the French Revolution, and the convent demolished to make place for gypsum mines.
-The church of Saint-Pierre was saved.
-At the place where the chapel of the Martyrs was located (now 11 rue Yvonne-Le Tac), an oratory was built in 1855.
-It was renovated in 1994.